Scott123456/CourtneyCodeChallenge/README.md

 Written by Scott Davis.

-For Courtney at TalentBridge for consideration by Charter Communications.
+For Courtney Barba at TalentBridge.